au-ta/au-ta.github.io/README.md

 The separate `Events` page is meant to embed images inline and please refer to the markdown editing link on how to include inline images.

-## To be added
+## To be addressed

-Support social media embedding links and simplify their embed operation
+[] Support social media embedding links and simplify their embed operation

+[] Bi-lingual support

 To get started visit the [markdown editor page with preview](https://kramdown.herokuapp.com/).